The ACLU-DC seeks a law student or recent law graduate for a full-time, two- year fellowship to begin in fall 2021.

 We seek an attorney who has a passion for defending civil rights and civil liberties and is committed to serving the public interest.
 The Dunn Fellow will work full-time in the ACLU-DC Legal Department under the supervision of experienced civil rights litigators, who are deeply committed to providing comprehensive feedback and mentorship.
 Primary responsibilities include interviewing witnesses and potential clients; conducting legal research in support of both litigation and policy initiatives; investigating potential cases including through public records requests; taking and responding to discovery; and drafting complaints, motions, and other litigation documents.
 The Fellow will also support the Policy Department as a part of the ACLU-DC’s integrated advocacy, particularly where bills before the D.C.
 Council relate to current or potential ACLU-DC litigation.

-Past legal fellows have had the opportunity to develop their own cases and serve as lead counsel, testify before the D.C.
-Council, conduct Know Your Rights trainings, take depositions, argue in court, and speak on behalf of the ACLU-DC to national and local media outlets.
+Legal fellows have in the past had the opportunity to develop their own cases and serve as lead counsel, testify before the D.C.
+Council, conduct Know Your Rights trainings, co-author reports documenting civil rights abuses, take depositions, argue in court, and speak on behalf of the ACLU-DC to national and local media outlets.

-The salary for this position is $52,000 per year.
-Benefits currently provided to all ACLU-DC employees include employer-paid health insurance, vacation and sick leave, and 401(k) availability with employer match.
+Salary: $62,500 per year.
+Benefits currently provided to all ACLU-DC employees include employer-paid health insurance; vacation and sick leave; 401(k) availability with employer match.

 - You will be a D.C.
-Bar member by fall 2020 or will seek admission during the fellowship.
+Bar member by fall 2021 or will seek admission (or obtain permission to practice via diploma privilege, if applicable) during the fellowship.